pesalerno/PUMAgenomics/README.md

 Estimating genotyping error and optimizing stacks parameters
 -----

-Following the library replicates protocol design by [Mastretta-yanes et al 2015](http://onlinelibrary.wiley.com/doi/10.1111/1755-0998.12291/abstract), we ran several iterations of parameters values within suggested ranges in denovo_map in order to explore parameter space.
+Following the library replicates protocol design by [Mastretta-yanes et al 2015](http://onlinelibrary.wiley.com/doi/10.1111/1755-0998.12291/abstract), we ran several iterations of parameter values within suggested ranges in denovo_map in order to explore parameter space.
 These analyses were only ran with the intra- and inter- library replicates.